ManticoreGamesInc/platform-documentation/src/references/concurrent_storage.md

 - Offline / Cross Server Player to Player farm help and visit.
 - Player offline notifications.

-### Concurrent Shared Creator Storage
+### Concurrent Creator Storage

-Concurrent shared creator storage allows for creators to get and set data to a shared key that is available across different game servers.
+Concurrent creator storage allows for creators to get and set data to a shared key that is available across different game servers.
 For example, if a player on one server finds a special enemy (that is for an event), other players on different server instances can be notified and also have the enemy spawned.

-You can use Concurrent Shared Creator Storage to create features like:
+You can use Concurrent Creator Storage to create features like:

 - Cross Game and In-Game global data.
 - Global player list across Servers and Games.